 The Circle of Life and Death

-We Followers of G>O>D> understand that we do not “have” lives; rather, life flows – it flows into us, among us, and then ultimately through us.
+Travelers on Our Spiritual Path understand that we do not “have” lives; rather, life flows – it flows into us, among us, and then ultimately through us.
 This understanding gives us creative power to change the things we can change, the serenity to accept the things we cannot change, and the wisdom to know the difference between them.
-22
+23

-Below, we offer Black Elk’s “Circle Poem” as a moving an profound statement of Life’s flow.
+Below, we offer Black Elk’s “Circle Poem” as a moving and profound statement of Life’s flow.

 Everything the Power of the World does